 During each PE session, our children take part in warm ups and cool downs and are taught the importance of each.
 During each PE unit, success criteria are used to ensure all children are aware of the intent of the lesson as well as how they can succeed in PE.
 Our children have opportunities to work collaboratively and independently throughout the PE curriculum.
 Throughout the units, our children are able to practise progressive skills through a variety of engaging drills and games, where our children develop communication, interaction and social skills.
 Once pupils have mastered skills, they take part in Level 1 competitions where they can use these skills in competitive contexts.
 These competitions emphasise correct sportsperson values such as honesty, teamwork, determination, teamwork, passion and self-belief.
-We also have opportunities to attend a range of Level 2 and Level 3 competitions against other schools locally and regionally based on our links with Wirral School Games and local secondary schools including South Wirral High School.
+We also have opportunities to attend a range of Level 2 and Level 3 competitions against other schools locally and regionally based on our links with Wirral School Games, secondary schools and through the multi academy trust.